py2ai/py2ai.github.io/_posts/2021-05-14-Live-streaming-multiple-videos-on-a-webpage.md

 It runs on multiple Operating systems including Windows.
 Our PyShine streamer will server each video on a given IP address and ports.
 The key idea here is to route the video feeds on the same server's same IP but with different port numbers.

 So let say if you want to stream four videos from four webcams connected to your server PC, you need to run four functions, each on a different port number.
-To further explain this concept, let's look at the complete code for two video feeds.
+To further explain this concept, let's look at the complete code for two video case.

 ### run.py